 Perhaps the most powerful, yet least openly courageous of the Lieges, Pelundrag is the bane of Araluntir and all goodly wizards.
 He is a Demonfriend and open ally of the Hellbeings from distant lower planes.
 He it is who wrought the magic which tore wide the Great Cleft, and this is hinted to have been part of his quest for the Great Secret, a lore which would unseat all law and sanity in the cosmos.
 He has evidently been unsuccessful, so far.

 Sometimes confused as a surname for Mog, S’tlithgar was created as another threat to the Lands, with his people.
 In many respects similar to Harruk’n, but less in contact with the history and lore of the humanoid peoples; there is a strain of resentment at the place accorded the Reptile Man in stories of Despair.

-Vassal of Kun and his Master Builder.
-Prominent in stories of seiges from the Second Age; also knowledgeable about Makine.
+Vassal of Mauglor and his Master Builder.
+Prominent in stories of sieges from the Second Age; also knowledgeable about Makine.